 In the winery, some thirty small-capacity stainless steel, temperature-controlled vats (between 50 and 130 hL) are used to vinify the grapes variety by variety, plot by plot, with cutting-edge temperature control.
 Each batch is vinified separately for greater precision.

-Maceration varies between 25 and 35 days, according to the batches and the tannin quality of the vintage.
+Concerning the red wines, the duration of pre-fermentary maceration is adjusted to the various batches, varying between 2 and 5 days.
+Then, maceration varies between 21 and 28 days, according to the batches and the tannin quality of the vintage.
 Elegance is the aim, so cap punching is prohibited, although the wine is pumped over regularly to extract fruit and tannin.

-Malolactic fermentation is carried out in vats, and also in new barrels for 40% of the volume.
-The wine is then matured in barrels for an average of 15 months, using 40% of new barrels.
+Malolactic fermentation is carried out in vats.
+The wine is then matured in french oak barrels.

 For the white wines, the bunches are transported into the vathouse in trays to be pressed in a horizontal pneumatic press.
 The juice is decanted in cold conditions and allowed to settle in stainless-steel vats without malolactic fermentation.
 Alcoholic fermentation is exclusively in barrels (50% new wood).

 Château BROWN matures its white and red wines exclusively in French oak barrels.